nathanaeljiya/GitHub-SE-Application-Nathanael/README.md

 ## Why Me - At a Glance
 I’m a technical seller with experience in IT & cloud infrastructure and automation — having supported clients across industries as they modernize their app delivery and observability stack.

 At IBM, I lead demos and POCs for tools like Instana and Turbonomic, helping platform and DevOps teams optimize performance, reduce cloud waste, and streamline CI/CD workflows.
-Alongside that, I built internal sales enablement sessions and custom prospecting cadences that improved conversion and client engagement.
+Alongside that, I host internal sales enablement sessions and build custom prospecting cadences that improve conversion and client engagement.

 I thrive in conversations where business goals meet technical complexity — and I specialize in translating product features into real-world outcomes for lean, high-impact teams and their leaders.